juninhodeluca/react-wordcloud/readme.md

 ]

 function SimpleWordcloud() {
-  return <ReactWordcloud words={words} />
+  return <ReactWordCloud words={words} />
 }
 ```

-By default, `ReactWordcloud` is configured with animated tooltips enabled and requires CSS for styling.
+By default, `ReactWordCloud` is configured with animated tooltips enabled and requires CSS for styling.
 Tippy provides base styling in the resources above or you can create your own.

 ### Kitchen Sink